 So what's it like?

-It does not go without saying that Switzerland may be more expensive than other European countries for a ski break, but one area your money is well spent is on mountain food.
+It should not go without saying that Switzerland may be more expensive than other European countries for a ski break, but an area your money will be well spent is on mountain food.

 For bargain ski holidays and last-minute offers, take a look at our Switzerland ski deals.